 The Predictability Framework intends to address the concerns raised in the Charter and by the ICANN Board by creating an efficient, independent mechanism to analyze and manage issues that arise in the New gTLD Program after the Applicant Guidebook is approved which may result in changes to the Program and its supporting processes.
 The recommendations from this working group are intended and expected to lessen the likelihood of unaccounted for issues in the future, but this framework is a recognition that despite best efforts, some issues may be missed and circumstances may simply change over time.
-The Framework is not intended to identify the solution to an issue but rather, to identify the proper mechanism to reach a solution in a consistent and procedurally sound manner.
-Therefore, this Framework complements the existing GNSO processes and procedures.
-It is not intended to be a substitute or replacement for those, nor should the Framework be seen as supplanting the GNSO Council’s decision-making authority.
-In fact, the GNSO processes and procedures are incorporated into the Predictability Framework explicitly.
-In the event of a conflict, existing GNSO processes and procedures, including the GNSO Input Process, GNSO Guidance Process, and EPDP as contained in the Annexes to the GNSO Operating Procedures take precedence.

 The Working Group spent considerable meeting time on the Predictability Framework and the SPIRT.
 There were challenges in reaching agreement on the purpose, the remit, the guiding set of rules and understanding how concerns raised could be adequately addressed.
 The Working Group therefore recognizes that the Implementation Review Team, or similar, may also be challenged in implementing the framework and SPIRT.
 As the IRT considers implementation details, it should keep in mind that the solution should be as clear, simple and precise as possible.
 The successful implementation of the framework and SPIRT is important in that it will build trust in the mechanism and of course, effectively support those that must utilize it.
 In the course of deploying the implementation materials, there may be a need to develop educational and/or explanatory text to better ensure a more complete understanding within the community.
+Once its work is underway, the SPIRT should also be subject to review to ensure that it is operating effectively.
+The Working Group believes that the review of the SPIRT should be lean and focused, and suggests that the Customer Standing Committee (CSC) may be an example to draw on in this regard.

 The Framework seeks to ensure that, where appropriate, ICANN Org works with the community in addressing issues and makes changes to the program with the necessary community input.
-At the same time, the Framework seeks to allow ICANN Org to make changes to its internal processes that do not have a material impact on applicants or other community members, change applications, or impact any of the processes and procedures set forth in the Applicant Guidebook.
+At the same time, the Framework seeks to allow ICANN Org to make changes to its internal processes that do not have a material impact on applicants or other community members, change applications, or impact any of the processes set forth in the Applicant Guidebook.
 However, the Working Group believes that in support of transparency and accountability, changes to the program, including those non-impactful changes just described, should be tracked and shared with the community.
 In order to aid the Council in its consideration of changes, the Working Group believes the Council should be informed on a regular and timely basis of any updates to the change log.
 Interested community members should have the ability to be kept up to date on the changes, potentially via some form of subscription service.

-Rationale for Recommendation 2.4 and Implementation Guidance 2.5: The Working Group believes that if significant issues arise that require resolution via the Predictability Framework, it may be reasonable for an applicant to choose to withdraw from the application process.
+Rationale for Recommendation 2.5 and Implementation Guidance 2.6: The Working Group believes that if significant issues arise that require resolution via the Predictability Framework, it may be reasonable for an applicant to choose to withdraw from the application process.
 Given that the applicant could not have reasonably predicted the issues at the time of application, the Working Group believes that it is fair for the applicant to receive an appropriate refund in these cases.